Books about polyamory: All 39 since 1984!

 ● The Polyamory Handbook: A User's Guide, by Peter J. Benson (Author House, March 2008).
 A longtime poly-community stalwart and activist compiles a big, workmanlike guide to every Poly 101 and 201 issue you can think of.

 ● Open Fidelity: An A-Z Guide, by Anna Sharman (Purple Sofa Publications, September 2006).
 A small book (36 pages) from England.
 From the cover description: "A brief introduction to most of the important issues around monogamy and non-monogamy, honesty and fidelity.
 It covers all the plus points of honest open relationships and many of the potential problems, from jealousy and time management to telling your kids – in a simple alphabetical format, with cross-references for easy navigation and quotes from those with lived experience of Open Fidelity."
-(Available free online.)
+(Now available free online.)

 ● Polyamory Many Loves: The Poly-Tantric Lovestyle: A Personal Account, by Janet Kira Lessin (Author House, 2006).
 The controversial creator of the New Agey "World Polyamory Association" publishes many of her internet pieces in book form.